healeycodes/healeycodes.com/posts/building-my-own-chess-engine.md

 I took breaks from writing this article to play chess against Dad on a real board.
 We're missing a white rook and use a pencil sharpener as a replacement piece.
 He has been telling me stories about playing chess decades ago — before IBM's [Deep Blue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)) emerged and beat Garry Kasparov, the reigning world champion, on its second attempt in 1997.

-If you are within my social circle, you will have experienced me evangelizing chess and chess engines over the last month — now that I have published this, I promise to chill out a little bit ♟️
+If you are within my social circle, you will have experienced me evangelizing chess and chess engines over the last month — now that I have published this, I promise to chill out a little bit.

 ## Other Resources

 To build [healeycodes/andoma](https://github.com/healeycodes/andoma), I used the following resources (and recommend all of them).

 - [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) — an incredible wealth of knowledge exists here.
 I spent hours reading through intermediate and advanced concepts just for fun
 - [Algorithms Explained – minimax and alpha-beta pruning](https://www.youtube.com/watch?v=l-hh51ncgDI) — Sebastian Lague's breakdowns of algorithms are very approachable and this one is no different
 - [A step-by-step guide to building a simple chess AI](https://www.freecodecamp.org/news/simple-chess-ai-step-by-step-1d55a9266977/) — this JavaScript-based tutorial introduces concepts with explicit code snippets.
 The source code of the final solution is quite readable too
 - [thomasahle/sunfish](https://github.com/thomasahle/sunfish) — a simple, feature complete engine to learn from
 - [zserge/carnatus](https://github.com/zserge/carnatus) — a clone of sunfish in Go

 <br>